LORD Sabaoth: The Lord of Hosts and You

 What about Me?
 What about You?

-I tend to withdraw from those who are critical, those who seem disapproving of me; those who are jealous; those who act superior, and definitely those who are hostile.
+I tend to withdraw from those who are critical, those who seem disapproving of me; those who are jealous; those who act superior; those who humiliate and attack.

-Jesus looks beyond the hard exterior of people, and He has compassion for their heart.
-He sets about to restore the physical being and the inner heart.
+Jesus looks beyond the hard exterior of people; the inner insecurity of people and the misunderstandings of truth that people have.
+Jesus has compassion for their soul.
+He sets about to restore the physical being, as well as the inner heart.
 That is love.

 “To sum up, all of you be harmonious, sympathetic, brotherly, kindhearted, and humble in spirit; not returning evil for evil or insult for insult, but giving a blessing instead; for you were called for the very purpose that you might inherit a blessing.”
 1 Peter 3:8-9